This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I make our yogurt fairly thick and whisk his a little to get the consistency he likes.

-Homemade almond milk has the tendency to separate.
-Arrowroot powder is great to thicken the yogurt and keep the yogurt from separating.
+Homemade almond milk yogurt has the tendency to separate.
+Arrowroot flour is great to thicken the yogurt and keep the yogurt from separating.
 So disappointing when you end up with a watery mess on the bottom and a custard like yogurt on top.

 You’ve got to keep the milk evenly dispersed.